gianfaye/gianfaye-jekyll/_posts/2013-09-30-your-startup-is-breaking-bad.md

 ##Round 7: K.O.

-The ending is in your hands.
+Your startup's future is in your hands.
 Had it been that Walt's DEA Brother-in-Law didn't discover that book Gale gave him, it would be a happy ending for the White household.
 Well, to the very end he still saved his co-founder's troublesome ass who turned Judas with him.
 So I guess the lesson is pick the right co-founder to begin with.
 Ha.

 It all goes back to where you started.
 Now if you were thinking of building a startup, it's up to you to go Breaking Bad or just fucking follow a pathetic life 'til you die of cancer.